pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol YZ - *2*
 Model: Yi Zhan i6S
 Only one model can be flown at the same time since the ID is hardcoded.

+If the model does not respond well to inputs or hard to bind, you can try to set Power to Low.
+But this protocol is known to be problematic because it's using the xn297L emulation with a transmission speed of 250kbps therefore it doesn't work very well with every modules, this is an hardware issue with the accuracy of the components used and nothing we can do about it in the firmware.

 ### Sub_protocol LS - *3*
 Models: LS114, 124, 215